-We considered a dynamic model in which players repeatedly announce their intended final actions and incur switching costs if they change their minds.
-Thus, the switching costs serve as a mechanism by which announcements can be made credible and commitment achieved.
-Although players are allowed to play very often, the equilibrium can be described by a small number of stages.
-Within each stage, players' strategies remain constant.
-This stage structure does not change when the order of the moves is altered or more decision nodes are added.
-This is because players are given the opportunity to react at all the relevant points in the game.
-Throughout the paper we assume that players move sequentially in a pre-specified order.
-This restriction simplifies the proofs but does not drive the results.21 In this sense, the relevant order by which parties get to commit is endogenously determined.
+Players are allowed to play very often.
+Despite this, the equilibrium can be described by a small number of stages, with the property that within each stage players' strategies remain constant.
+This stage structure does not change when the order of the moves is altered or more decision nodes are added; it is also robust to various changes in the protocol as long as some asynchronicity exists.
+In this sense, the relevant order by which parties get to commit is endogenously determined.